Tips for smarter, cheaper imports

 Suppliers can be found all over the world.
 It is important to carefully consider everything they have to offer.
 Spread your risks and avoid becoming dependent on a single supplier.
 It is also important to consider the country you are importing goods from.
 Do you prefer doing business with a supplier in an EU member state or in a non-EU country?
 Importing from an EU country has several advantages.

-- Do you want to import branded products outside official distribution channels?
-This is called parallel .
+• Do you want to import branded products outside official distribution channels?
+This is called parallel import.
 Parallel imports are allowed if you import branded products from an EU country.
 But importing branded products from non-EU countries is prohibited unless you have permission from the trademark owner.
 Please note that you must never import and trade counterfeit goods.

 4. Postpone paying VAT

-If you regularly import products from non-EU countries, you can postpone paying import VAT to a later date with an article 23 issued by Dutch Customs.
+If you regularly import products from non-EU countries, you can postpone paying import VAT to a later date with an article 23 permit issued by the Netherlands Tax Administration.
 Rather than paying it when you import goods, you include it in your VAT return and deduct it as input tax.
 This lets you avoid advancing the VAT, which will benefit your liquidity.

 5. What is dropshipping?

 As a dropshipper, you do not keep any products in stock yourself.
 You order goods from your supplier and they deliver them straight to your customer.
 So, you do not have any stock costs and excess inventory.
-Many online use .
-Important: with B2C e-commerce sales, VAT can be an issue.
+However there are rules for dropshipping you must follow.
+Many online shops use dropshipping.
+Important: VAT can be an issue with online sales to consumers.

-B2B businesses can also use dropshipping, but you will run the risk of your customer finding out who you order your products from, as their details will be on the documents that come with the shipment.
+You can also supply businesses with dropshipping, but you run the risk of your customer finding out who you order your products from, as their details will be on the documents that come with the shipment.

-Besides filing customs declarations, freight forwarders also specialise in transporting goods (or having them transported) and everything that goes with it.
+Besides filing customs declarations, freight forwarders also specialise in transporting goods (or having them transported) and everything that this involves.

 7. Avoid being scammed

 It is becoming more common for business partners to only negotiate over a video conferencing tool.
 If you never physically meet the person you are in business with, it can be more difficult to check your business partner.
 Some suppliers are reliable, but KVK gets many complaints about importers who have been scammed by fake suppliers.
 Be extra vigilant when the economy takes a turn for the worse.
-If you prepay your purchase, you will always run the risk that your products may not be delivered.
-Discuss other forms of with your business partner.
+If you prepay for your order, you run the risk that your products may not be delivered.
+Discuss other forms of payment with your business partner.